 At Dwolla, we’ve changed that process.

 We’ve been doing some research at Dwolla.
 Our Product and Engineering teams have gone through an extensive process to understand the reasons for ACH failures and determining what actions should be taken based on those reasons for failure.
-Finally, the last step in the research was understanding the best way to provide Dwolla Partners with the ability to rectify the situations caused by those failures.
+Finally, the last step in the research was understanding the best way to provide Dwolla customers with the ability to rectify the situations caused by those failures.

 Dwolla is making it easier to manage failed ACH transactions

 We’ve made some enhancements to the Dwolla API to improve return code management.
 These new enhancements allow us to fine-tune actions based on why failures are occurring, in turn, helping reduce risk for our customers, but also provide them the greatest level of business continuity.

 And the “cherry on top” is that all of this functionality is now available right within the Dashboard!